WHAT ARE TRUSTEES?

 WHAT ARE THE DUTIES OF TRUSTEES?

-Trust disputes often involve breach of trustees’ duties:
+Trust disputes often involve breaches of trustees’ duties:

-• not to personally profit (sometimes called self-dealing) from the trust but this is often subject to the right of a professional trustee (e.g. lawyer or accountant) to charge reasonable fees for time spent in administering the trust
+- Not to personally profit (sometimes called self-dealing) from the trust, although this duty can be modified and is often subject to the right of a professional trustee (e.g. lawyer or accountant) to charge reasonable fees for time spent in administering the trust.

-• to act responsibly, with due diligence and prudence.
-This usually means that trustees need to handle the trust property in the same way that an ordinary prudent person of business would do so
+- To act responsibly with due diligence and prudence.
+This usually means that trustees need to handle the trust property in the same way that an ordinary prudent person of business would do so, although this duty can be modified.

 WHAT CAN THE COURT DO WHERE TRUSTEES HAVE BREACHED DUTIES?